HelmchenLabSoftware/Cascade/README.md

 #### Can I use the algorithm also locally, *e.g.*, within [CaImAn](https://github.com/flatironinstitute/CaImAn), or in my own pipeline?

 > Sure!
 We have done this ourselves with CaImAn and our custom analysis pipelines.
-Your starting point to do this will not be this Colaboratory Notebook, but rather the [Github repository](https://github.com/HelmchenLabSoftware/Cascade).
+Your starting point to do this will not be the Colaboratory Notebook, but rather the [Github repository](https://github.com/HelmchenLabSoftware/Cascade).
 Check out the demo scripts.
 They are very easy to understand and will show you which functions you have to use and how.
-If you have successfully used this Colaboratory Notebook, understanding the demo scripts will be a piece of cake.
+If you have successfully used the Colaboratory Notebook, understanding the demo scripts will be a piece of cake.

 #### Can I use Cascade as well for endoscopic 1p calcium imaging data?